 and let us denote by $\xEscSmooth(t)$ the supremum of the set

 with the convention that $\xEscSmooth(t)$ equals $-\infty$ if this set is empty. \begin{lemma}[distance between $\xEscSmooth(t)$ and $\xesc(t)$ remains bounded] The following limit holds:

 \end{lemma} \begin{proof} Let us proceed by contradiction and assume that the converse holds.
-Then there exists a sequence $(t_p)_{p\in\nn}$ of nonnegative times approaching $+\infty$ such that
+Then there exists a sequence $(t_n)_{n\in\nn}$ of nonnegative times going to $+\infty$ such that

-We proceed as in the proof of \vref{lem:dissip_no_tf_vel}.
-By compactness (\vref{prop:asympt_comp}), up to replacing the sequence $(t_p)_{p\in\nn}$ by a subsequence, we may assume that there exists a solution
+Let us proceed as in the proof of \vref{lem:dissip_no_tf_vel}.
+By compactness (\vref{prop:asympt_comp}), up to replacing the sequence $(t_n)_{n\in\nn}$ by a subsequence, it may be assumed that there exists an entire solution

 of system \cref{hyp_syst} such that, for every positive quantity $L$, both quantities